Barbados Sporting Vacations

-Sailing is also a very popular pastime for both locals and visitors alike, and winds in Barbados ranging between 15 to 25 knots, making excellent sailing conditions.
+Sailing is also a trendy pastime for both locals and visitors alike, and winds in Barbados ranging between 15 to 25 knots, making excellent sailing conditions.

 You can also sail on one of the many local catamarans, running daily from Bridgetown and offering a variety of cruising styles.

-Surfing is another big sport in Barbados, and many international pro surfers often visit the island for the great wave conditions that suit just about every level of surfer.
+Surfing is another big sport in Barbados, and many international pro surfers often visit the island for the high wave conditions that suit just about every level of surfer.
 The south coast is best for beginners, whereas the east coast provides the crashing waves of the Atlantic for more seasoned and pro-surfers.
-The most notorious surfing spot is the Soup Bowl in Bathsheba, which is where the International Reef Surfing Competition is held every November.
+The most notorious surfing spot is the Soup Bowl in Bathsheba, and the International Reef Surfing Competition every November.